MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 11. **Activate** the sequence.
 (Check **I understand** and then **Activiate** again if necessary.)

-## Task 4: Connect the sequence to records
+## Exercise 3.5: Connect the sequence to records

 1. Change the area using the bottom left dropdown menu.
 Select the **Sales** area.